Gas

 charged a different gas price for different receipts.

 Already we can see a fundamental problem: Gas is bought once at the beginning but the gas price may change during execution.
-To solve this incompatibility, the protocol calculates a pessimistic gas price for the initial purchase.
-Later on, the delta between real and pessimistic gas prices is refunded at the end of every receipt execution.
+To solve this incompatibility, the protocol used to calculate a pessimistic gas price for the initial purchase.
+Later on, the delta between real and pessimistic gas prices would be refunded at the end of every receipt execution.

 Burning Gas

 Buying gas immediately removes a part of the signer's tokens from the total supply.
-However, the equivalent value in gas still exists in the form of the receipt and the unused gas will be converted back to tokens as a refund.
+However, the equivalent value in gas still exists in the form of the receipt and the unused gas will be converted back to tokens as a refund after subtracting a small gas refund fee.
+(More on the fee further down.)

 The gas spent on execution on the other hand is burnt and removed from total supply forever.
 Unlike gas in other chains, none of it goes to validators.
 This is roughly equivalent to the base fee burning mechanism which Ethereum added in EIP-1559.
-But in Near Protocol, the entire fee is burnt because there is no priority fee that Ethereum pays out to validators.
+But in Near Protocol, the entire fee is burnt, whereas in Ethereum the priority fee goes to validators.

 Gas in Contract Calls